dalenewman/Transformalize/README.md

 info  | NorthWind |               | Time elapsed: 00:00:00.5755261
 </pre>

-To determine if an update is necessary, `tfl` reads the input and compares it with the output.
+To determine if an update is necessary, `tfl` reads input and compares it with output.
 If a row is new or different, it is inserted or updated.
 While Transformalize uses keys and hashes to perform comparisons, it is an unnecessary overhead when the input provider is capable of tracking and returning new data.

 Providers are capable when they are queryable, and each record has a version that increments on an insert or an update.
 SQL Server includes a `ROWVERSION` type that provides a version automatically.
 So, let's add a `RowVersion` column to `Order Details` like this:

 ```sql
 ALTER TABLE [Order Details] ADD [RowVersion] ROWVERSION;